 Despite these three shortcomings in the data, some steps can be taken to reduce the risk of overstating Western's impact while including graduate salary data.
-Since Western's data collection of salary information is not comprehensive enough for this analysis, US salary numbers were combined with Western graduation rates for both Bachelor's and Master's degrees.
-Since Western alumni generally move away from Bellingham post-graduation, all impact numbers are run for Washington State only, as applying alumni salary data to Whatcom County would overstate the impact that Western has on the region.
+Since Western's data collection of salary information is not comprehensive enough for this analysis, US salary numbers were combined with

+Western graduation rates for both Bachelor's and Master's degrees.
+Since Western alumni generally move away from Bellingham post-graduation, all impact numbers are run for Washington State only, as applying alumni salary data to the Bellingham MSA would overstate the impact that Western has on the region.

 To further mitigate overstating Western's impact, the marginal difference in annual salary due to degree attainment was utilized.
-For graduates with a Bachelor's degree, this would be the difference between the average salary with a Bachelor's degree, and the average salary with an Associate's degree.
-The final input of recent graduate salaries is \$286.6 million, or 42 percent of the total value of all inputs.
+For graduates with a Bachelor's degree, this would be the difference between the average salary with a Bachelor's degree, and the average salary with a high-school degree.
+For graduates with a Master's degree, this is the difference between the average salary with a Master's degree and the average salary with a Bachelor's degree.
+The final input of recent graduate salaries is \$74 million, or 12.63 percent of the total value of all inputs.